fluentlabs-xyz/fluentbase/rwasm/README.md

 rWASM binary format has more flatten structure w/o relative offsets and rWASM doesn't require type mapping validator and must be executed as is.
 Such flatten structure makes easier to proof correctness of each opcode execution and put several verification steps on developer's hands.

+## Technology

+rWASM is based on WASMi's IR developed by Parity Tech.
+We decided to choose on WASMi virtual machine because it's IR fully identical to the original WASM's opcode position.
+For rWASM we follow the same statement.
+Also, we don't touch WASMi's IR, instead we only modify binary representation to achieve ZK-friendliness.

 Here is a list of differences:
 1. Deterministic function order based their position in the codebase
 2. Function indices are replaced with PC offset